How Much Does a Dog Teeth Cleaning Cost? Complete Guide

 What Is Not Included in Dog Teeth Cleaning Cost?

-It’s essential to clarify with your veterinarian what’s included in the dog teeth cleaning cost.
-Before the actual cleaning, your vet will conduct a blood test to check for any health issues and ensure your dog is fit for anesthesia.
-This blood work can vary in cost — usually between $75 for a healthy young dog and up to $200 for older dogs or those with medical conditions.
+It’s important to discuss the dog teeth cleaning cost with your veterinarian.
+They will perform a blood test before the cleaning to check your dog’s health and confirm they’re fit for anesthesia.
+The price for this blood work can range from about $75 for a healthy young dog to as much as $200 for older dogs or those with health issues.

-Although some veterinary clinics provide plans that cover the teeth cleaning procedure and anesthesia, additional services like tooth extractions, dental X-rays, pain relief medication, or antibiotics might not be included and could lead to extra charges.
+Some veterinary clinics offer plans that include the teeth cleaning and anesthesia.
+However, other services, like tooth extractions, dental X-rays, pain relief, or antibiotics, may not be covered and could result in extra fees.

-Alternatively, some clinics might offer a package price for dog teeth cleaning that encompasses the cleaning, anesthesia, dental X-rays, and any necessary extractions.
+On the other hand, some clinics provide a package deal for dog teeth cleaning that includes the cleaning, anesthesia, dental X-rays, and any necessary extractions.

 Is Dog Dental Cleaning Covered by Insurance?